 Do you review your statements each month?
 With the prevalence of automated bill payment, many busy consumers don't bother to review their monthly bank or credit card statements anymore.
 Or they may review only those charges above a certain amount.
 But a recent indictment by the Federal Trade Commission highlights how important it is to [...]

 From mobile apps to the Internet, technology has transformed our lives.
 It facilitates financial transactions and the transmission of information.
-But it also brings risks.
+But it also brings the risk of online identity theft.
 There are weekly news stories about sensitive personal data being hacked online and sold on the black market.
-Thieves use personal data to access accounts, open new ones, complete fraudulent [...]
+Thieves use personal data to access accounts, [...]

 Take a moment before responding to any communication about your tax return — and verify that the query is actually from the IRS.
 This article provides 3 tips to avoiding scams.

 Consistent with previous studies, the 2014 report estimates that the typical organization loses 5 percent of its revenues each year to fraud.
 Based on the latest Commerce Department estimate of 2013 U.S. gross domestic product ($16.8 trillion), domestic organizations lost about $840 billion to fraud last year.

 If you've noticed an increase in unsolicited phone calls — even though you're on the Do Not Call registry -- you're not alone.
 The Federal Trade Commission (FTC) and the Better Business Bureau (BBB) warn that these calls may appear to come from a local business, your bank, a neighbor, or even from yourself.
 The point is to get you to pick up the phone.

 Phone scams continue to become more sophisticated.
 When caller ID was introduced, it became easier for people to avoid unwanted calls, but it was only a matter of time until scam artists developed ways to use caller ID to entice people to pick up the phone.
 Scammers can mimic your bank or your credit card company or even a government agency like the IRS.